sahildua2305/go-eventserver/README.md

 $ make fmt
 ```

-The above command only shows the changes that gofmt tool will like to make.
+By default, the above command is of *dry* nature.
+It only shows the changes
+that gofmt tool suggests.

 To actually make the changes, you need to run:
 ```bash
 $ make fmt-wet